History of coal miners

-People have worked as coal miners for centuries, but they became increasingly important during the Industrial revolution when coal was burnt on a large scale to fuel stationary and locomotive engines and heat buildings.
+People have worked as coal miners for centuries, but they became increasingly important during the Industrial Revolution when coal was burned on a large scale to fuel stationary and locomotive engines and heat buildings.
 Owing to coal's strategic role as a primary fuel, coal miners have figured strongly in labor and political movements since that time.

 After the late 19th-century coal miners in many countries were a frequent presence in industrial disputes with both the management and government.
 Coal miners' politics, while complex, has occasionally been radical, with a frequent leaning towards far-left political views.
 A number of far-left political movements have had the support of both coal miners themselves and their trade unions, particularly in Great Britain.
 In France, on the other hand, coal miners have been much more conservative.
 In India, Coal Miners Day is celebrated on May 4.

+The industry has shifted into developing economies over the course of the twentieth and twenty-first centuries.
+As of 2024, there are 2.7 million coal mines in the world, according to data from Global Energy Monitor, primarily in China and India.